 Across the world, the legislative appetite for data privacy rights has outpaced the United States.
 Since May 2018, more than 450 million Europeans have been protected by the General Data Protection Regulation (GDPR), which demands strict controls over how their data is used and stored, and violations are punishable by stringent fines.
 That law’s impact cannot be understated.
 Following its passage, many countries began to follow suit, extending new rights of data protection, access, portability, and transparency to their residents.

-Fourth, a handful of companies increasingly recognize the value of user privacy.
-Apple, Mozilla, Brave, DuckDuckGo, and Signal, among others, have become privacy darlings for some users, implementing privacy features that have angered other companies, and sometimes pushing one another to do better.
+Third, a handful of companies increasingly recognize the value of user privacy.
+Apple, Mozilla, Brave, DuckDuckGo, and Signal, among others, have become privacy champions for some users, implementing privacy features that have angered other companies, and sometimes pushing one another to do better.
 Companies that have taken missteps on user privacy, on the other hand, have drawn the ire of Congress and suffered dips in user numbers.

 Through many of these developments, Malwarebytes has been there—providing thoughtful analysis on the Malwarebytes Labs blog and releasing products that can directly benefit user privacy.
 We know the companies who care, we talk to the advocates who fight, and we embrace a pro-user stance to guide us.

 In fact, we spoke to a few privacy defenders in our special Data Privacy Day podcast last year, which you can listen to below in full.

 Data privacy has only increased in importance for the public with every passing year.
 That means that next week, just like this week and the many weeks before, Malwarebytes will be there to defend and advocate for data privacy.